-8. Budget and Budget Justification
+7. Budget and Budget Justification

 Applicants must demonstrate that funds are budgeted to provide all required comprehensive Head Start and EHS services.
-Evidence of a per-child cost, based on the proposed program type and program option(s) must be included to ensure a high quality of services.
 The application must include costs that provide evidence of a sustainable mechanism for providing competitive compensation and other necessary supports to staff, including a clear description of how compensation offered is competitive with other jobs in the community providing similar services including local school districts.
 Applicants should propose wages for educational staff that are sufficient to recruit and retain individuals with the experience, training, and credentials to support children's development and early learning in high-need communities.
 Wages must be sufficient to avoid high turnover rates among staff, which undermines quality and does not support continuity that is important to children and families.
 If the application proposes expanded services to meet the needs of families pursuing employment, training, education, and other opportunities to support their well-being, the application must clearly indicate the associated costs.
-The application must clearly and accurately distinguish between the Head Start and EHS base operating funds, the Head Start and EHS T/TA funds, total federal funds, and the applicant's non-federal share.
+The application must clearly and accurately distinguish between the HS and EHS base operating funds, HS and EHS T/TA funds, total federal funds, and the applicant's non-federal share.
 Additionally, applications should provide a cost-effective budget that is aligned with the program services, staffing plan, and other program components proposed in the application narrative.
 The applicant must describe the plan for the expenditure of T/TA funds.